FelisDiligens/Fallout76-QuickConfiguration/Docs/Project Structure.md

 **Checking for updates, "What's new", and translations:**
 ```
 📁 .
-├── 📝 VERSION                 ⇨ Downloaded on startup to check for updates.
+├── 📝 VERSION                 ⇨ Downloaded on startup to check for updates on versions prior to v1.12.4.
 ├── 📝 What's new.rtf          ⇨ Downloaded and displayed on versions prior to v1.11.
 │
 └── 📁 Fo76ini